The Swirling Eddies Of What's Left Of My Mind.

 I do everything I can not to put my wife in the middle of this.
 I try to encourage her to spend time with them and still have some sort of relationship with them.
 Most times she comes home upset about the way her father talked to her or to our children or grandchildren.
 I deeply feel that he lacks empathy for others and seems to have an over inflated sense of self-righteousness.

-Ultimately, I don't think we will choose to change unless his children finally, calmly, tell him about all these problems.
+Ultimately, I don't think he will choose to change unless his children finally, calmly, tell him about all these problems.
 His daughters need to explain how he mostly ignored them unless they did something wrong because women seem to be 2nd class citizens in his family.
 They need to tell him that not only is his "advice" (criticism), not been asked for but comes from a place where he hasn't even listened to the problems in the first place and often isn't qualified to give said advice.

 They need him to show love with no conditions.
 They need a father.
 They need true apologies.
 Not excuses for his behavior.
 There's not much time left.
 He's getting older.
 Worse, he'll likely be preceded in death by his oldest daughter who is fighting stage 4 cancer that will eventually be terminal.
 Unless he has some major health emergency beforehand.
 Either way there's not a lot of time for him to fix things and he is the common denominator in these problems.